Every now and then I see traces of familiar faces on strangers.

 Visited East India recently.
 Loved it and would love to go back if possible, when finances and time permit.
 For now, I’ll have to be content gazing at the ridiculous amount of pictures I took while there.

 At Darjeeling, one of the tourist attractions is the sunrise at Tiger Hill.
 We woke up at 4am and sleepily joined the multitudes who braved the bitter winds and cold (Frozen fingers, cold noses, fun times) to see the sunrise.
 Once we reached the ticket point we were asked if we would like tickets for a standard sunrise or a deluxe one.
-Ah, the things we put a price on.
+The things we put a price on, sometimes.

 At Gangtok, the wine shops open at 7am.
 The grocery shops, at 9.